 This post contains affiliate links.
 If you buy from one of my links, I get a small commission at not cost to you.
 I only recommend things I use and really believe in.

 In response to my last article on ADHD in women being misdiagnosed, I got so many requests for more information!
-The reality is, in my first post, I had to cut out a lot of information to keep the article from being 1000 pages long (not really, but it seemed like it!)
+In my first post, I had to cut out a lot to keep the article from being 1000 pages long.
+Only a bit of an exaggeration.

 But you want more information and I’ve got it for you!
 Here are the symptoms I left out.

 The ADHD Woman often thinks she’s not capable.

 If she had trouble with school as a kid, she might think that she can’t be competent at work.
 Or that she can’t budget herself because she’s not really capable.

 Her social relationships may have been difficult, past and present.
 She might believe she’s unable to put herself out there, make new friends, please her boss, etc…

 Whatever it is, she often has something that, even though she CAN do it, she believes that she can’t.

 The ADHD woman often has difficulty managing time or money.